 Ether is a whole different animal.
-Ether was primarily launched as a digital currency on the Ethereum network to run decentralized blockchain-based smart-contract applications (ĐApps) without downtime, control or third party interference, that do not go offline and cannot be altered.
+Ether was primarily launched as a digital currency on the Ethereum network to run decentralized blockchain-based smart-contract applications (ĐApps) without downtime, control, or third party interference, that do not go offline and cannot be altered.
 It is more often used as gas fees in transactions for other tokens.

 Ethereum’s block time (transaction speed) is seconds.
 Bitcoin’s block time is minutes.
 Bitcoin’s transactions are manual and proved by miners.
-Based on smart contracts, Ethereum’s transactions are automatic, so it provides high speed and security of transactions.
+Based on smart contracts, Ethereum’s transactions are automatic, so it provides high speed and security for transactions.

 #3 Transaction fees